sousse-love/website/content/post/chameleon-bsides/index.md

 }
 ```

-Looks like a normal getrandom function from mt19937 but the is, this is not because the length of the array is 351, this is called mt11213.
+Looks like a normal getrandom function from mt19937 but the thing is, it is not.
+Because the length of the array is 351, this is called mt11213.

 #### Putting it all together

-After looking on the internet for some constants I found this [page](http://www.ai.mit.edu/courses/6.836-s03/handouts/sierra/random.c), maybe we can work that.
+After looking on the internet for some constants I found this [page](http://www.ai.mit.edu/courses/6.836-s03/handouts/sierra/random.c), maybe we can work with that.

 The only difference with the program was the factor, also I had to change from long to int because this was written for a 32 bit machine (I spent two hours debugging this lol).